Summer services update

 Where land is held by the registered owners in a trust, and a trustee retires or a new trustee is appointed, any change in the legal ownership is usually dealt with by registering a transfer from all the existing registered owners to the new or continuing trustees.

-If outgoing trustee can’t or won’t sign an A & I form to transfer
+If outgoing trustee can’t or won’t sign an A&I form to transfer trust property

-• A statutory declaration by a continuing or new trustee under s117(1)(c) of the Trusts Act 2019 that the document was validly executed.
-You can find an example of a suitable statutory declaration here in the File Attachments section at the bottom of the page.
+• a statutory declaration by a continuing or new trustee under s117(1)(c) of the Trusts Act 2019 that the document was validly executed.
+A statutory declaration template can be found below.

 Each of the transferors and transferees, including the retired or removed trustee, must also provide a land transfer tax statement.
 The land transfer tax statement for the retired or removed trustee must be signed by all of the new and continuing trustees.

-If it is not possible for the new and continuing trustees to complete the transfer of trust property, or the document which removed the trustee was signed before the commencement of the Trusts Act 2019, then a Court Order vesting the property in new trustees will be necessary.
-If a Court Order is obtained, this must be lodged for registration with LINZ using the CO code.
-A Court Order vesting trust property cannot be used as evidence to support a transfer.
+If it is not possible for the new and continuing trustees to complete the transfer of trust property, or the document which removed the trustee was signed before the commencement of the Trusts Act 2019 on 30 January 2021, then a Court Order vesting the property in new trustees will be necessary.
+The Court Order is then lodged for registration with LINZ using the instrument code, ‘CO’.

 Transmissions where a trustee has died

 If a trustee dies, trust property vests in the surviving trustees by survivorship.
-A transmission instrument should be used to record this in the register.
-All of the surviving trustees must authorise the transmission and A&I forms will be required from them.
+A transmission instrument is used to record this in the register.
+All of the surviving trustees must sign an A&I form authorising the transmission.

 Supporting both the transmission by survivorship and a following transfer:

-• A statutory declaration by the continuing and new trustees that the document was validly executed.
-You can find an example of a suitable statutory declaration at the bottom of this page.
+• a statutory declaration by the continuing or new trustees that the document was validly executed.
+A statutory declaration template can be found below.

 Supporting the transmission by survivorship:

-• A certified copy of the entry in the Register of Deaths, for the deceased trustee.
+• a certified copy of the entry in the Register of Deaths, for the deceased trustee, and

 A single statutory declaration by the remaining trustee covering both the execution of the document removing the incapable trustee and the death of the other trustee will also be acceptable.